 Most people in the world of biology have heard of CRISPR-Cas9 (Clustered Regularly Interspaced Short Palindromic Repeats-CRISPR associated systems) genome editing by now, but how do you get started with CRISPR?

-This article aims to give you some ideas about what CRISPR genome editing can do for you and a brief overview of what the technology involves.
+This article aims to give you some ideas about what CRISPR gene editing can do for you and a brief overview of what the technology involves.

 Although in some cases, CRISPR Cas9 gene editing can be used on whole organisms (e.g. mice), this article will focus on CRISPR in cultured cells.
 Much of the information presented here stems from work in human cells, but generally speaking, the setup is applicable to any species.